 Corporations are not eligible for the QBI deduction, because the corporation’s income is taxed separately from that of the owner.
 S corporations and partnerships file an information tax return, with no tax being paid by the business.

 The deduction you can take also depends on the amount of qualified business income (QBI), which is basically your business net income for the year.
 But for this purpose you can’t count:

-The QBI deduction may be limited by the amount of wages paid to employees and the cost of some property owned and recently purchased by the business, called “unadjusted basis immediately after acquisition (UBIA).”
+The QBI deduction may be limited by the wages or salary paid to employees and the cost of some property owned and recently purchased by the business, called “unadjusted basis immediately after acquisition (UBIA).”

 The QBI deduction is only on business income for federal income tax purposes, and it doesn’t include a deduction from self-employment tax.

 S corporation owners and partners (including members of an LLC with multiple owners) calculate the QBI deduction differently.
-First, the total QBI for the business is calculated.
+First, the total QBI for the business is calculated on one of the forms above.
 Then each owner’s share of the QBI is calculated and entered in a separate line on the owner’s Schedule K-1, along with other income of the owner.
 Then the information on the Schedule K-1 is entered with the owner’s other income on the owner’s personal tax return.

 More Information From the IRS

 This article is a general overview of the Qualified Business Income Deduction.
 The calculation for this deduction is complicated and it’s different for each specific business.
-To find out if you qualify and to get help with the calculation, use tax preparation software or a tax professional.
+To find out if you qualify and to get help with the calculation, use tax preparation software or get help from a tax professional.

 IRS.
 "Facts About the Qualified Business Income Deduction," Accessed May 22, 2020.

 IRS.
 "Tax Cuts and Jobs Act, Provision 11011 Section 199A - Qualified Business Income Deduction FAQs," Accessed May 22, 2020.